Hello everyone! I’m Ascen, with my heart split between the beaches of my hometown Almería and the skies of Madrid, where I lived for 8 years.

 My way of traveling was also evolving, I suppose influenced by all the camping culture that exists in the United States.
 The sleeping bag has become essential and my best form of accommodation is free camping.
 No plots, no comforts but thousands of indescribable experiences, like the Perseid Meteor Shower that we lived in Bryce or the howls of the coyotes surrounding our tent at the Mojave desert.

-stealing borrowed canoes to make frames) …
+stealing borrowing canoes to make new compositions) …

 ASCEN – ENGLISH